sheenanick/message-board/README.md

 #### By Sheena Nickerson

 This is a question and answer message board application where a user submits a question and other users can respond with answers.
+Users can also star their favorite questions to add them to their favorites list.

 ##Technical Specifications